United States Coast Guard Auxiliary: Benefits

 The United States Coast Guard Auxiliary offers a number of benefits and fellowship opportunities.
 Auxiliarists are allowed access to the Coast Guard Exchange and have opportunities for training, awards, and uniforms.
 Some expenses incurred by the auxiliarist may be tax deductible.
+Further, the majority of expenses incurred while under orders are reimbursed.
 Auxiliarists are allowed access to the Coast Guard Mutual Assistance Program.
 Auxiliary Flotillas are also supported by the Coast Guard Foundation.

 If an Auxiliarist is injured or killed in the line of duty while executing official orders, they might be eligible for compensation at a monthly pay rate commensurate with that of a GS-9 on the General Schedule Pay scale.

 Identification Card

 Auxiliarists are issued an official identification card from the U.S. Coast Guard by their local Director of Auxiliary (DIRAUX) only after the USCG Security Center completes a Personnel Security Investigation and issues a favorable suitability-for-service determination.
 The card also serves as an identification that the Auxiliarist falls under the protocols of the Geneva Conventions (specifically the Fourth Geneva Convention).